California Attorney Malpractice Lawsuits

 - Duty.
 A plaintiff must show the existence of an agreement, either express or implied, that creates an attorney-client relationship.
 Once that relationship is established, then a duty of care can be established between the attorney and client.
 In other words, you cannot sue an attorney for malpractice unless he acted as attorney for the client—or agreed to do so.
 (Budd v.
 Nixen (1971) 6 Cal.
 3d 195, 200.)

 - Breach.
-A plaintiff must show and error or omission by the attorney constituting a breach of the duty owed to the plaintiff.
+A plaintiff must show an error or omission by the attorney constituting a breach of the duty owed to the plaintiff.
 In other words, what mistake did the lawyer make?
 (Goldberg v.
 Frye (1990) 217 Cal App 3d 1258.)

 - Causation.
-A plaintiff must show actual cause between the attorney’s error and the plaintiff’s damages, and that the lost case would have resulted in a collectable judgment.
+A plaintiff must show actual cause between the attorney’s error and the plaintiff’s damages, and that the lost case would have resulted in a collectible judgment.
 (Daniels v.
 DeSimone (1993) 13 Cal.
 App.
 4th 600.)
-This is often referred to as the “case within a case” because you first have to try the underlying case to establish that it would have won if handled correctly at time of trial, and then you have to establish that the attorney’s failure prevented that win from happening.
+This is often referred to as the “case within a case” because you first have to try the underlying case to establish that it would have won if handled correctly at the time of trial, and then you have to establish that the attorney’s failure prevented that win from happening.
 It can be pretty complicated (more on this later—see section 5 below).